TheNucleya02/Document-intelligence-system/README.md

 # 🚀 Features

-1. Upload PDF documents via the sidebar
+1. Upload documents (PDF, DOCX, images) via the sidebar

-2. Click "Upload & Process" to extract, chunk, and embed the content
+2. Choose chunking strategy (Recursive or Semantic), then click "Upload & Process" to extract, chunk, and embed the content

-3. Ask natural language questions about your PDF
+3. Ask natural language questions about your documents

 4. Instant, intelligent answers using RAG pipeline

 5. Clean, aesthetic UI with smooth animations

-# 🛠️ Setup Instructions
+# 🛠️ Setup

 1. Clone the Repository